timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 SELECT sum(x) FILTER (WHERE y > 3) FROM foo;
 ```
 we plan to extend our support for aggregates like this in upcoming releases.

-**Data Retention Integration:**
-As noted [above](#dropping-data), currently, the only option available when
-dropping chunks from a raw hypertable is to cascade the drop to the
-materialization.
-We plan on extending the materialization mechanism to allow
-for dropping the underlying data even while keeping the aggregates for a longer
-period of time at different granularities.

 **Approximation Functions for Non-parallelizable Aggregates:**
 Non-parallelizable aggregates such as [ordered set aggregates][postgres-ordered-set]